Life-saving flight for 3-week-old baby

 Concerned father Judianto brings his sick three-week-old daughter Jiona to the MAF plane on Atauro island for a flight to save her life.Read More

-Our programme began in 2007 and, since the UN and Australian Army withdrew, MAF has the only fixed-wing aircraft in the country.
+In Timor Leste our programme began in 2007 and MAF currently operates two of three fixed-wing aircraft in the country.
 Based in a country of 1.2 million people, demand for MAF’s services continues to grow.

 After a referendum in 1999 resulted in a majority vote for independence, serious conflict followed in Timor-Leste.
 Within 3 weeks, the country was rampaged by anti-independence Timorese militias (organised and supported by the Indonesians).
 Most of the country’s infrastructure, including homes, irrigation systems, water supply systems, and schools, and nearly 100% of the country’s electrical grid were destroyed.